Nebraska Court Records

 Understanding The Nebraska Civil Court System

-The Nebraska judicial body functions to adjudicate legal disputes between parties and to carry out the administration of justice in accordance with the rule of law.
+The Nebraska judicial body functions to adjudicate legal disputes between parties and to carry out the administration of justice.
 The various courts in the state have varying powers determined at all levels, each operating within their respective jurisdiction.
 The individual powers of the courts dictated by the State Constitution defines the hierarchy of judicial authority as follows:

 The Nebraska Supreme Court is the highest court of final authority in the state.
 It bears the standard responsibility of reviewing civil cases appealed from the lower courts, delivers administrative duties, and also answers all questions of constitutional law in the state.
 In special instances, the court has original jurisdiction over primary cases that have not been heard at a lower court prior to the Supreme Court sitting.